Central Bureau: Central Bureau-FRUMEL relations

 Commander Nave moved to Central Bureau in mid-1942 from the combined Australian Navy/U.S. Navy operation in Melbourne known as FRUMEL, which came under U.S. Navy control (Lt Rudy Fabian) in mid-1942.
 Fabian thought Nave had breached security, and got rid of Nave and the civilians (including Professor Thomas Room, who also went to Central Bureau); the Holden Agreement specifically stated that Eric Nave was not to work at FRUMEL, indicating that Fabian had "friends in high places".

 Although Nave headed up the "Solutions" division there, most records indicate he personally dealt with minor Japanese naval codes and simple substitution ciphers in spite of his Japanese language capability and long history with Japanese codes.
 However Duffy wrote that Nave was actively working on JN-25 until the day he was expelled from Monterrey.
 Colonel Sinkov and his American staff worked on the high-level Japanese Army codes.

-Central Bureau did not break any high level Japanese Army codes until mid-1943 success with the Water Transport Code.
-In January 1944, one main line Japanese Army code was broken with help from a buried trunk found at Sio, New Guinea, left by retreating Japanese Army troops of the 20th Division.
-The Bureau spent a day drying the damp pages, and the flood of decoded messages that ensued meant that MacArthur has to ask the US Navy for assistance (the Japanese thought that the papers had been destroyed).